NikolaR01/flask-blog/README.md

 3# Run the creadte_db script ( you might have to run a migration with "flask db migrate" and "flask db upgrade" )

+4# Set the database credentials in app.py to your MySQL credentials

-4# Set Flask environment variables to "FLASK_APP=app.py" and "FLASK_ENV=development"
+5# Set Flask environment variables to "FLASK_APP=app.py" and "FLASK_ENV=development"

-5# Run the "flask run" command
+6# Run the "flask run" command

 # TODO - for now